Rukungiri–Kihihi–Ishasha–Kanungu Road

 Rukungiri–Kihihi–Ishasha–Kanungu Road is a road in southwestern Uganda, connecting the town of Rukungiri in Rukungiri District and the town of Ishasha in Kanungu District, at the International border between Uganda and the Democratic Republic of the Congo.
 A spur of the road runs south from Kihihi to Kanungu.

 Location

 The Rukungiri–Kihihi–Ishasha–Kanungu Road starts at Rukungiri, running in a general westward direction.
 It passes through Kihihi, ending at Ishasha, at the border with DRCongo.
 A spur of the road runs in a general southern direction from Kihihi to Kanungu.
 The entire road distance is approximately 79 km with the Rukungiri–Ishasha section measuring 52 km and the Kihihi–Kanungu section measuring 27 km.
-The coordinates of the road near Kihihi in Kanungu District are:0°44'56.0"S, 29°41'53.0"E (Latitude:-0.748889; Longitude:29.698056).